-- Regular Meetings (Gov. Code §§ 54954, 54954.2) - Time and place specified in an ordinance, resolution, or bylaws (advisory or standing committees can meet "as needed") - Post the agenda 72 hours in advance - Brief general description of each item of business - Separate public comment item - If requested, must be made available in alternative format for disabled person and describe procedure for accommodations
+- Regular Meetings (Gov. Code §§ 54954, 54954.2) - Time and place specified in an ordinance, resolution, or bylaws (advisory or standing committees can meet "as needed") - Post the agenda 72 hours in advance - Separate public comment item - Special Meetings (Gov. Code §54956) - Can be called at anytime by the chair or majority of body - Post the agenda 24 hours in advance - Items cannot be added to the agenda at the meeting - Separate public comment item not required - Cannot discuss local agency executive compensation